farmOS/farmOS/docs/guide/assets.md

 *Owner* field.
 Users can view a list of all Assets assigned to them by navigating to their profile and then clicking the "Assets" tab.

+Assets can be also be categorized for organizing, sorting, and filtering your Assets in ways that make sense to you, so you can find the Assets you need easily in the future.

 For more information on Asset records, refer the [Assets](/model/type/asset) section of the [farmOS data model](/model) docs.